christeenae/python-pjt-RPS/README.md

 ## Rock Paper Scissors Python Game

 This repository contains a simple Rock Paper Scissors game implemented in Python.
-It's a beginner-friendly project aimed at enhancing your Python skills.
+It's a beginner-friendly program aimed at enhancing Python skills.
 Play against the computer, make your choice, and see who wins!

 ### Features: